xster/flutter-wiki/Upgrading-Flutter-projects-to-build-with-gradle.md

 (This wiki page applies to people migrating code written before February 2017.
-It is unlikely to still be relevant.)
+It is unlikely to still be relevant.
+The `flutter` tool directs people to this page when a non-Gradle project is detected.)

 ## Introduction